torch2424/wasm-by-example/examples/array/arr.cpp.en-us.md

 In order to read the value of the manipulated values from the array following steps has been used :
 1. In the same heap memory i.e; `HEAP8` we used the `subarray` method to get our manipulated array which takes 2 parameters one the starting address and second is the ending address, where we passed the pointer and pointer + length of our typed array multiplied with bytes each element takes in that array in our case it is 1 as 8 bit is 1 byte.
 2. Storing the value after that we stored returned value in an array.

+## 5. Showing the output
+Now open your webpage in a browser and open its console and you will see a 8 bit array with the new values